kf106/multidasher/README.md

 [MultiDasher](http://www.multidasher.org/) is an open source admin dashboard for [MultiChain](http://www.multichain.com/) blockchains, based on [Drupal 8](http://www.drupal.org/).
 And much, much more...

+Look in the docs folder for white papers describing the concept.

 ## Architecture

 In MultiDasher: